lene/DuplicateImages/README.md

 - `move-smallest` or `m<`: moves the file with the smallest size to the folder specified with the `--move-to` option
 - `symlink-smaller`: delete the smaller files and replace them to a symlink to the biggest file
+- `symlink-bigger`: delete the bigger files and replace them to a symlink to the smallest file
 - `eog`: launches the `eog` image viewer to compare the files in the group (*deprecated* by `exec`)
 - `xv`: launches the `xv` image viewer to compare the files in the group (*deprecated* by `exec`)
 - `print`: prints the files in the group